When working with data, one of the most common questions is: “How is my data changing over time?”

 - In the Rows shelf, add the Sales dimension.
 After this, add the Order Date to the Columns field.

-After adding the order date to the columns, by default, it will be in the year format.
+After adding the order date column, it will be displayed in the year format by default.

 Now, the chart will automatically display in the line format after adding the Date and Sum fields.